 For every inch your head moves forward in relation to the restraint (away from the headrest), the force of injury to your neck is magnified.
 A crash test by the Center for Research into Automotive Safety and Health indicates the forward positioning of the head by two inches greatly increases the whiplash force to your neck.

 The term “backset” refers to the distance between the head and the restraint.
 This backset should not be more than 4 finger widths.
-The Car Seat Head Support, an add on head rest decreases this distance by 4 inches, allowing better protection from whiplash and increasing comfort.
+The Add On Headrest decreases this distance by 4 inches, allowing better protection from whiplash and increasing comfort.

 If your head restraint fails to meet the minimum required backset, it can not help to prevent whiplash injury.
 The geometry of head restraints are evaluated by institute researchers at regular intervals in vehicles using the height and backset compared with an average sized person.
 A head restraint needs to be, at the minimum, at the height of the center of gravity of the head, which is approximately 3 and a half inches or 9 centimeters below the top of the head.
 The backset, which is the distance in back of the head, needs to be as short as possible.
 A backset greater than 4 inches or 10 centimeters is associated with more symptoms of whiplash injury to the neck in rear-end collisions.
 For more see the National Highway Traffic Safety Administration Review

 The National Highway Traffic Safety Administration (NHTSA) told auto makers the head restraints in their passenger vehicles will have to extend higher and fit closer to the backs of people’s heads.
 For the first time, the new standard addresses the backset.
 Head restraints will have to be within about 2 inches behind the head.
 Unfortunately, it is not effective untill the beginning of 2009.
 Fortunately, there are some products which can help protect you now!

 What Else Can Be Done To Reduce Whiplash?